 - Try not to stereotype.
 Not all men want to hook up all the time and some women really enjoy hooking up.
 Everyone is free to make their own choice.

-What are friends with benefits (FWB)?
+What are Friends with Benefits?

-- Friends with benefits are people who already know each other and decide they will have sex without wanting to get romantically or emotionally involved.
+- Friends with benefits (FWBs) are people who already know each other and decide they will have sex without wanting to get romantically or emotionally involved.

 - The expectations for the relationship are ideally discussed before anything happens and there is an expectation that the relationship won’t become romantic.

 - FWBs can usually see other people but may consider informing each other if they get romantically involved with someone else.